Biden administration not taking sides in UK-EU rift on Northern Ireland -aide | Politics

 Biden administration not taking sides in UK-EU rift on Northern Ireland -aide

+The meeting comes amid simmering disputes related to the implementation of agreements put into place as the UK exited the EU.
+Among key concerns is the Northern Ireland protocol, which governs the movement of goods into the British-ruled province.

 The dispute has raised tensions in the region, more than two decades after a 1998 peace deal largely ended three decades of violence between mostly Protestant unionists, who want Northern Ireland to stay in the UK, and mostly Roman Catholic nationalists looking to unite the Irish Republic and Northern Ireland.
-Biden has long expressed firm support for the Good Friday, or Belfast, Agreement.
+Biden has long expressed firm support for the Good Friday Agreement.

 "The U.S. government has welcomed provisions in both the EU-UK Trade and cooperation agreements, as well as the Northern Ireland protocol, which we believe helps protect the gains of the Belfast Good Friday Agreement," said the senior Biden administration official, who declined to be named, previewing the president's comments to reporters.
 "We're certainly aware that there are disagreements at the moment between the UK and the EU in the implementation of that.
 We view that as a trade issue to be resolved between the UK and the EU, and hope that both sides are able to return to the table and discuss the implementation of the agreement."